The Ten Commandments Of A Successful Retail Store

 So here are my 10 Commandments for a thriving Retail Store:

 1. Believe every shopper wants to buy from you today.
-An old adage was that a mall shopper would only go to three stores.
+An adage was that a mall shopper would only go to three stores.
 Nowadays, there are fewer leisurely trips to the mall.
 Those who enter a store have a mission and want to discover something new, compare and contrast something they saw online, or buy something new.
 Don’t believe anyone is just looking.

 4. And never make a shopper wait for you.
 Holding up a finger while you’re on the phone, waiting on someone without looking up, and being oblivious to the shoppers in the store are invitations for them to scan and order from someone else.

 5. Present the best option, not the cheapest option, first.
 Employees increasingly sell what is on sale or cheap rather than the best or more expensive.
-To them, they don’t see the need for many features.
+They don’t see the need for many features.
 The real work is to convince your Millennial employees that your $200 widget will be purchased by a Baby Boomer customer even though it could be found online for $50 less.
 That’s why you have to train over and over not just on product knowledge but also on the ability to compare and contrast so the better merchandise sells.

 6. Customers want a complete solution, not just one item.
 What's missing from most shopping experiences is the appreciation that your shoppers could have gone anywhere else but chose to walk into your brick-and-mortar store.
 You honor each customer when you build rapport before trying to sell them something.
 That way, they get a complete solution with no one asking the lame, Anything else?